mi-ki/mi-ki/README.md

 <!-- ### Hi there 👋 -->
-PostDoc CS researcher @lmu 🇩🇪.
+PostDoc CS researcher [@LMU](https://github.com/lmu) 🇩🇪.
 Interested in the efficient application of formal methods for making collective decision aggregation trustworthy.

 <!--
 **mi-ki/mi-ki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.